Home - Diet - Vegetarian and Vegan - Vegetable Bulgur Salad with Tahini Dressing

 Make the salad

-• Layer the ingredients into your bowl or container: Start with about 1/2 cup of the tomatoes, followed by the same amount of bulgur, cucumber and chickpeas.
+• Layer the ingredients into your bowl or container: Start with ½ cup of the tomatoes, followed by the same amount of bulgur, cucumber and chickpeas.
 Sprinkle with the cheese, some of the green onion, salad greens and herbs.
 Repeat until you've used everything.
 Pour the dressing over the top.

 Nutrition